SwapnilB31/BookMyVaccine/README.md

 # Known Issues

-1. In your first login attempt, while you grant the 'Read SMS' permission to the app, the sign in may fail.
+1. **(patched [2021-06-09 22:37]: Now asks for SMS Read Permissions at App Startup)** In your first login attempt, while you grant the 'Read SMS' permission to the app, the sign in may fail.
 In that case you should wait for at least 5 minutes, after granting the permissions, before you try to login again.
 Alternatively, you can  avoid this problem, by going to your **Phone Settings > App > Book My Vaccine > Permissions** and granting SMS permissions before you try to login.
 We are aware of this issue and are working on a patch right now.

 # Privacy Policy